Perron solutions and boundary regularity for nonlocal nonlinear Dirichlet problems: The nonlocal equation and Sobolev spaces

 In contrast to Proposition~\ref{prop-soln-Wsp} we will also need the following lemma about convergence of truncations in order to prove Proposition~\ref{prop-soln-Vsp}.

 \begin{lem} Assume that $g\in V^{s, p}(\Om)$ and $u_j \to u$ in ${V^{s, p}(\Om)}$ as $j\to\infty$.
 Let

 Then $\ub_j \to \ub$ in $V^{s, p}(\Om)$ as $j\to\infty$. \end{lem}

 This probably belongs to folklore but since we have not been able to find a reference, we provide a proof.
+See however Costea~\cite[Lemma~2.2]{costea07}, which is similar but deals with a different nonlocal norm.
 To indicate a certain subtlety in the argument, we point out that even though $|{\min\{a,m\} - \min\{b,m\}}| \le |a-b|$ always holds, here we need to estimate

 which can in general be larger than $|(a-b)-(c-d)|$, e.g.\ when $a=d=m=t=0$ and $b=-c\ne0$.
 So the proof is not straightforward even if $m=t=0$ (or $g \equiv 0$).
 We will need this result with nonconstant $g$ when proving Lemma~\ref{lem-Vsp0-simple}.